-No. Your produce doesn’t even have to be organic and your meats don’t have to be grass-fed.
-But participants say it does require a lot of time and forethought for meal prep to complete the 30 days.
+No. Your produce doesn’t even have to be organic, and your meats don’t have to be grass-fed.
+But, participants say it does require a lot of time and forethought for meal preparation, to complete the 30 days.
 That’s why there’s now a Whole30 Cookbook and a large number of Whole30 support groups on Facebook, where members swap recipes.

 How much weight can I expect to lose?

 Again, Whole30 isn’t focused on weight loss.
-That said, if you’ve been regularly eating processed foods, you’re more than likely to see the numbers on the scale tick down.
+However, if you’ve been regularly eating processed foods, you’re more than likely to see the numbers on the scale tick down.

 Will I be hungry all the time?

 The Whole30 diet doesn’t restrict calories.
 You can eat as much of the approved foods as you want.
 That’s not to say you won’t have cravings for certain off-limit foods.

 If you cheat one time, you’re back at day one and need to start over, regardless if it was on day two or day 29, according to the program’s rules.